In this edition

 - Student veteran leads flag planting, retirement ceremony on Veterans Day

-- Extension partners with Rep. Susie Lee to suport Nevada's elders during pandemic
+- Extension partners with Rep. Susie Lee to support Nevada's elders during pandemic

 - Nevada researcher part of multi-state team studying Earth’s critical zone